sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 * Learning curve for developers
   * Writing first OpenAPI file is hard
   * Having good template helps
-* Code & design can be out of sync
+* Design & manual code can be out of sync
-  * Code generation for rescue
+  * Code generation to ensure up-to-date documentation

 ---